ethan-pt/tab_saver/README.md

 # Tab Saver

-  A Chrome extension to save groups of chrome tabs so you never have to lose your work.
+  A Chrome extension to save groups of chrome tabs

 ## Table of Contents